RodZill4/material-maker/material_maker/doc/node_simple_text.rst

 Text node
 ~~~~~~~~~

 The text node outputs a single texture that shows a text.
+New lines
+can be added by using the '\n' character (without single quotes).

+The text field has a context menu option which opens a text editor
+which can make it easier to edit multiple lines of text.

 .. image:: images/node_simple_text.png
 	:align: center